 1 Corinthians 13:4-7

-Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
+‘Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
-Love bears all things, believes all things, hopes all things, endures all things.
+Love bears all things, believes all things, hopes all things, endures all things.’

-It wasn’t long after we began to attend church that I started to go through a struggle of my own.
-As you know, I am a mother or 2 beautiful children, and soon to be 3!
-Motherhood is challenging, but I didn’t realise that I would be challenged in the way I was.
-I’d always taken on challenges in the past, and thrived off a bit of stress, but for some reason, I began to struggle in motherhood.
+Not long after attending church I began to experience difficulties at home.
+The consequences of moving 5 hours away from family and friends, starting a new life in North Wales, not really having any close friendships and staying at home with the children started to effect me.
+Being a mum became very challenging, but I didn’t ever think that I would be challenged in the way I was.
+I’d always taken on challenges in the past, and thrived off them, but I began to struggle.
 I lost all my confidence, and felt worthless.
 I didn’t know who I was anymore, I had, like many mothers, lost my identity.
-I reached a very low point, and it was at this point that I realised that I needed help.
-It was at this point that I realised I couldn’t live this life on my own anymore, I needed to speak to God.
-So that’s what I did.
-In fact I was so low one night that Dan said to me ‘go and speak to God!’
-Little did I know that I wasn’t going to just speak to him, but I was going to breakdown, reach out and ask Jesus to take me, I, very unexpectedly gave myself to Jesus.
-He spoke to me and said ‘wipe away your tears, wipe away your tears, I am here’.
+I reached a very low point, became depressed, and it was at this point that I realised that I needed help.
+I realised I couldn’t live this life on my own anymore, I needed Jesus.
+I remember sitting on the floor in the living room one evening, feeling physically paralysed, I didn’t want the children around me, I didn’t want anyone to touch me, I couldn’t lift my head, then, my husband compassionately said to me ‘go and speak to God’.
+My intention was to get away from everything and lie down in bed and try to pray, little did I know that I wasn’t going to just pray to God, but I was going to breakdown, reach out and ask Jesus to take my life into his hands, I knew I couldn’t get through without him, and very unexpectedly I gave my life to Jesus.
+The Lord spoke to me and said ‘wipe away your tears, wipe away your tears, I am here.’

-After, I felt so much closer to God, and stronger, but it didn’t take long for me to start feeling like a weak human being again.
+After, I felt so much closer to God, and stronger, but it didn’t take long for me to start feeling like a weak human being again and the struggles in motherhood continued.
 Then one night, I had a dream, where I moved into a house and there were lots of bible verses on the walls and ornaments of Jesus, it was a godly house, and I started to tear them all down and said ‘I just want to make this house a home!’.
 When I woke up, I realised that this was exactly what I was doing, removing God from our home, again, the realisation that I couldn’t live my life without Jesus in it literally hit home.
-I didn’t want my life to continue without prioritising God, at that point I was determined to change, not just my life but the whole families, and make sure that I was going to build my home with God firmly in place, and stop tearing it down.
+I didn’t want my life to continue without prioritising God, at that point I was determined to change, not just my life but the whole family’s, and make sure that I was going to build my home with God firmly in place, and stop tearing it down.
 The proverb ‘a wise woman builds her house and with her bare hands an unwise tears it down’ is very significant to me and is with me everyday as a reminder.

-I realised that the more I pray the more communication and guidance I can receive from our father, and stronger the relationship I can have with him.
+I realised that the more I pray, the more communication and guidance I can receive from our Father, and stronger the relationship I can have with Him.
 Even through our trials we can be blessed, and I know now that I am a new creation, and without God, I am nothing.